 I do experience PMS symptoms but I prefer going along with them without taking any painkillers.
 If I am at home when I get my periods, I do some basic yoga and drink lots of water.
 But when I am outside riding or practicing stunts, I honestly don’t feel anything.
 It’s like periods can’t hold me back; I just do what I love to do.

 When I had just started out in the motor-racing industry, I was selected for the National Championship.
 In fact, only 15 girls were selected all over India and I was one of them.
-This was the very first time that I went to Chennai and it was summer time.
-Chennai can get very hot during summer; the temperature rises to 40-42 degrees.
+This was the very first time that I went to Chennai in April.
+Chennai can get very hot; the temperature rises to 40-42 degrees.
 On top of that, it was my second day of periods.
 Now imagine, it’s super hot, I have my period, and I had to put on the leather suit for the race!
 I was completely dehydrated but I managed to finish in the top 5.
 That is one experience which motivates me!
 I can not only complete a race but also achieve the best position – while on my period.

 I know it does not look easy when you are newly introduced to menstruation but we are the ones who handle menstrual pain, we manage childbirth.
 We are the strongest and nothing can keep us from achieving our goal!